larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 Moderators are administrators for IETF plenary fora, currently including the IETF discussion and last-call lists, attendee lists, and any plenary chat sessions.
-They are also administrators for any forum that cuts across IETF areas or does not have an administrator.
+They are also administrators for any forum that does not otherwise have an administrator.

 In order to scale the function, except for plenary fora as described